DetlevCM/lustre-build-instructions/lustre_server_rocky8.10.md

 ```

 While it may be tempting to pick the latest release, it is necessary to use a version that includes patches to make it lustre compatible.
-The version proposed in the tutorieal is `v1.47.0-wc1`, it can be selected as follows from the `e2fsprogs` directory.
+The version proposed in the tutorial is `v1.47.0-wc1`, it can be selected as follows from the `e2fsprogs` directory.
 (Tested 2024/10)

 ```bash